The Howard Stern Show: 2013–present

 In October 2019, the show aired live from Los Angeles to commemorate the opening of a new SiriusXM studio.
 This marked the show's first broadcasts outside New York City since 2004.

-In June 2020, Stern faced criticism for a 1993 sketch from his New Year’s Rotten Eve Pageant special in which Stern parodied Ted Danson's Friars Club appearance by wearing blackface and repeatedly using the N-word and other racial slurs.
+In June 2020, Stern faced criticism for a 1993 sketch from his New Year's Rotten Eve Pageant special in which Stern parodied Ted Danson's Friars Club appearance by wearing blackface and repeatedly using the N-word and other racial slurs.
 Addressing the renewed controversy, Stern stated: "The shit I did was fucking crazy ...
-I’ll be the first to admit.
-I won’t go back and watch those old shows; it’s like, who is that guy.
-But that was my shtick, that’s what I did and I own it."
+I'll be the first to admit.
+I won't go back and watch those old shows; it's like, who is that guy.
+But that was my shtick, that's what I did and I own it."
 Quivers and Stern both stated that both he and the show have "evolved" over the years.

 In the summer of 2021, Stern spoke out strongly against Americans who refused to receive the SARS-CoV-2 vaccine and called for mandatory vaccinations, saying "When are we gonna stop putting up with the idiots in this country and just say it's mandatory to get vaccinated?
 Fuck 'em.
 Fuck their freedom".
 Stern also called for the firing of professional athletes who are misleading about their vaccination status, and mocked on his radio show other talk show hosts who spoke out against the vaccine and subsequently died from COVID-19.

+On October 31, 2022, the show aired with Stern in-person from the New York studio for the first time since the COVID-19 lockdown began, with an in-person interview with Bruce Springsteen.

+In May 2023, the show aired from Miami to commemorate the opening of another new SiriusXM studio.
+This was only the second time in 3 years the show broadcast from a studio since the COVID-19 pandemic began.